 Morale and productivity can improve tenfold if your staff know they are appreciated.
 From a simple thank you to a larger gesture, it’s something to keep in mind if you’re trying to keep staff happy.

-2. Solutions, not problems
+2. Solutions, Not Problems

-It can be very easy to say goodbye to a positive work environment if everyone is worrying about the next problem.
+It can be very easy to say goodbye to a positive work environment if everyone is worried about the next problem.
 Stress levels can hit the ceiling and staff can feel overwhelmed at the challenges facing them.
 This can happen whether you work in finance, beauty or hospitality.

 Inspire a culture of solutions, not problems.
 This may sound easier said than done, but it simply requires a reminder to your staff that there is a solution and an opportunity for every problem they encounter.
 This can encourage a shift in attitude, with employees looking for solutions instead of focusing on the problem itself.

-3. Creating a safe environment
+3. Creating a Safe Environment

 It’s important that your staff feel secure, confident and comfortable in their work environment.
 If staff don’t feel comfortable enough to speak up amongst their colleagues, you will notice a huge dip in positivity.

 A safe environment that is safe from negativity will breed creativity, ideas and honesty.
 Staff quickly learn to respect each other’s ideas and hear one another out, whether it’s a suggestion for lunch or a new campaign for your brand.
 This quickly ensures that all staff feel self-assured and competent, no matter their role.

 No matter the size of your business, inclusivity is important in making everyone feel like they’re a key part of the company.
 It’s easy for businesses to accidentally create cliques of people working on specific projects, or only the most significant people being included in meetings.